-In Figure 8, panel a to c, we show sub-standard classification results obtained with non-optimal feature sets.
-In panel a, F1-NL ("Not-Logarithm") uses density, pressure, temperature, rather than their logarithms.
-In panel b, F2, we eliminate from the feature list the logarithm of the plasma density, i.e. the most relevant feature for the calculation of the PCs for F1.
-In panel c, F3, we do not use the Sun-Earth velocity.
-We see that F1-NL groups together magnetosheath and solar wind plasma (probably the biggest possible classification error), and inner magnetospheric regions are not as clearly separated as in F1.
-F2 mixes inner magnetospheric and boundary layer data points (green and cyan), and magnetosheath regions just downstream the bow shock and internal magnetosheath regions (orange).
-With F3, some inner magnetospheric plasma is classified as magnetosheath plasma, already at $t_0 + 210$ minutes.
+In Fig. 8a-c, we show sub-standard classification results obtained with non-optimal feature sets.
+In panel (a), F1 NL (not logarithm) uses density, pressure, and temperature rather than their logarithms.
+In panel (b), F2, we eliminate the logarithm of the plasma density from the feature list, i.e., the most relevant feature for the calculation of the PCs for F1.
+In panel (c), F3, we do not use the Sun-Earth velocity.
+We see that F1 NL groups together magnetosheath and solar wind plasma (probably the biggest possible classification error), and inner magnetospheric regions are not as clearly separated as in F1.
+F2 mixes inner magnetospheric and boundary layer data points (green and cyan) and magnetosheath regions just downstream of the bow shock and internal magnetosheath regions (orange).
+With F3, some inner magnetospheric plasma is classified as magnetosheath plasma, which is already at $t_0 + 210 \,\mathrm{min}$ .